-The algorithm continues to get smarter by continually adding more criteria to define what a good candidate is: qualifications, cultural fit, willingness to move jobs, etc.
+The algorithm continues to improve by regularly adding more criteria to define the qualities of a good candidate, including data points such as qualifications, cultural fit, willingness to move jobs, and more.

-The algorithm also gets smarter as it learns what types of people you chose, so future resumes are sorted to your preferences.
+Additionally, the algorithm gets “smarter” as it learns the characteristics* of the people you chose, so future resumes are sorted according to your preferences.

 Can I upload resumes from LinkedIn?

-We accept any type of resume in either Word or PDF format.
-LinkedIn allows you to download the profile into a resume format.
-You can then upload that resume to HireSphere.
+Yes.
+We accept resumes in either Word or PDF format.
+LinkedIn allows you to download profiles into PDF format, which you can then upload into HireSphere.

 Is there a sign-up or monthly fee?

-At launch there will be no sign-up fee or monthly fee.
-As we add more functionality, features, support options, etc we will have a tiered pricing model.
+At launch there will be no sign-up or monthly fee.
+As we continue to add more functionality, features, support options and more, we will introduce a tiered pricing model.

-How do I find resumes to put into the HireSphere tool?
+How do I find resumes to put into HireSphere?